darkinglight/redis-clean/README-en.md

 ## Test
 you can use this command produce test redis data
 `eq 200000 | awk '{print "test"$1}' | xargs -n 10000 redis-cli -h localhost -p 6379 mset`

-## Issue
-1. don't test saving data which is very big.